 Unlike some of his contemporary fellow artists, Pablo Picasso achieved international recognition and fame in his lifetime.
 He was incredibly productive and it is estimated that he created nearly 50,000 works

-The one natural destination after Valencia, located a bit to the north, is Spain’s most trendy and happening city, Barcelona, which is home to an incredibly array of contemporary art galleries and museums.
+The one natural destination after Valencia, located a bit to the north, is Spain’s most trendy and happening city, Barcelona, which is home to an incredible array of contemporary art galleries and museums.
 Of all these, the small but beautiful Museu Picasso is, arguably, the most acclaimed of them all.

 Although mostly known for his achievements in the field of visual arts, Pablo Picasso also worked as a stage designer, poet and playwright, becoming the epitome of the Renaissance man.
 The artist spent his youth in Barcelona and moved to Paris at the age of 24; it was while living in Paris, in the bohemian neighbourhoods of Montmartre and Montparnasse, that he started experimenting with different styles of painting.